Infonioknight/v2x-application/README.md

 ## How to run:

-### Note: This README.md file applies exclusively to the 'Legacy Code' (so as a pre-setup or whatever you'd like to call it):
+### Note: This README.md file applies exclusively to the 'Legacy Code':
 ```
 cd Legacy_Code
 ```